fbraem/mqweb/docs/architecture.md

 > The documented features are part of the upcoming release 0.0.9
 > This page is still a work in progress ...

+This sequence diagram shows how a built-in HTML page is build.

 <img src="{{ site.baseurl }}/img/mqwebsequence.png" style="text-align:center" alt="MQWeb Sequence Diagram" />

 MQWeb uses the HTTPServer class from [POCO](http://www.pocoproject.org).